-Before deciding on a course provider
+Before deciding on a Training Provider

 2. What percentage of the training is out of the classroom (or is it unrealistic training by PowerPoint to save costs).

-3. How many training vehicles have they.
+3. How many training vehicles have they?
 Are the vehicles fleet insured for training.
 If you are asked to provide your own car for the training then your insurance will probably not cover you.

 4. Have they comprehensive insurance for the training itself?
 Ask for proof!

 7. Have they genuine testimonials on their site from people who you can get in touch with to ask questions about the training.
+DO they have employment opportunities?

 If these standards are not met then you may end up in a classroom 8 – 12 hours a day writing essays watching PowerPoints and not receiving reality training purely to cut costs.